sseemayer/SSHGrid/README.md

 Requirements
 ------------

-Requirements for the master (i.e. your machine)
+Requirements for the master (i.e. your machine):

 * `perl`, `bash`, `ssh`, `scp`
 * no root access!

-Requirements for the compute nodes
+Requirements for the compute nodes:

 * A common filesystem shared between them
 * You can SSH into them via public key authentication
 * `bash`